ctbishop/EasyMon/README.md

 ### Download, Compile, and Install Easymon
-Once you have installed the GTK 4 development library and its dependencies, you can proceed the the following steps.
+Once you have installed the GTK 4 development library and its dependencies, you can proceed with the following steps.
 First, open a terminal and navigate to an appropriate directory to which you will download the EasyMon installation package.
 For example: